csmith0651/ormy/README.md

 ## QueryOp
 * eval() - evaluate the query on the model specified for the query
-* where(field) - select a field within the model to perform a comparison operation on.
+* field(field) - select a field within the model to perform a comparison operation on.
 This returns a WhereOp.
   A where clause must be paired with a comparsion operator.
-* where_tag(tag) - select a collection of fields, by tag, to perform a comparison operation on.
+* field_tag(tag) - select a collection of fields, by tag, to perform a comparison operation on.
   This returns a WhereTagOp.
 A where_tag clause must be paired with a comparsion operator.
 * limit(int) -- limit the number of results.